 How healthy is your heart?
-Three out of four adults in the U.S. have a predicted heart age that's older than their real age, according to a new report from the Centers for Disease Control and Prevention, and that difference puts people at a higher risk for heart attack and stroke.
+Three out of four adults in the U.S. have a predicted heart age that's older than their real age, according to a new report from the Centers for Disease Control and Prevention (CDC), and that difference puts people at a higher risk for heart attack and stroke.

 "Heart age" is calculated based on risk factors such as high blood pressure, smoking, the presence of diabetes, and body mass index (BMI) as an indicator of obesity.